oroinc/documentation/user_guide/system_entities_leads.rst

 - The page of the Lead instance will emerge.

-- Click |BDelete| button to delete this Lead instance from the System.
+- Click :kbd:`Delete` button to delete this Lead instance from the System.

-- Click |BEdit| button to edit the details.
+- Click :kbd:`Edit` button to edit the details.

 - *Create* form with previously defined values will appear.
 Re-define the values you need to change.
   This is similar to :ref:`creating a Lead <user-guide-system-entities-leads-salesleads-tab-create-leads>`

-- Once you have done all the necessary changes, click |Bsc| button and you will get back to the Leads grid.
+- Once you have done all the necessary changes, click :kbd:`Save and Close` button and you will get back to the Leads grid.

 Details of the Lead instance will be updated.